Stability, Efficiency, and Contentedness of Social Storage Networks: Stable Network Characterization and Stability Point

-The following case (Theorem \ref{lemma:stability-point-susb-network}) is the only case where the stability point depends on $N$. \begin{theorem} In an SVN $\mathfrak{g}$, under the SO-Framework, $\hat{\eta} = N - 1$, is the stability point, where $N$ is the number of agents. \end{theorem} \begin{proof} Follows from Lemma \ref{lemma:susb-always-add}.
+Now, we look at the stability point of SVN and SRN under the SO-Framework.
+The following case (Theorem \ref{lemma:stability-point-susb-network}) is the only case where the stability point depends on the number of agents, $N$. \begin{theorem} In an SVN $\mathfrak{g}$, under the SO-Framework, $\hat{\eta} = N - 1$, is the unique stability point, where $N$ is the number of agents. \end{theorem} \begin{proof} Follows from Lemma \ref{lemma:susb-always-add}.

 \end{proof}